 In the example, Contingency is changed to Transfer:

-To add PCO types:
+To add change order source types:

 Select the More menu to deactivate undesired default types.

 After clicking Submit or Set as Submitted, the COR can go into an In Review status.
-During this stage, reviewers can participate in a review process on a COR and select a response (Proceed, Revise or Reject).
+During this stage, reviewers can participate in a review process on a COR and select a response (Proceed, Revise, or Reject).

 Automate the workflows that an OCO (Owner Change Order) goes through before being submitted to the owner.
 You can create multiple workflows to make sure that the right people see an OCO before the owner is involved in the process.
 For example, if the value of an OCO is above a certain threshold, it may require a manager's approval.
 Learn more about approval workflows.